 19. Play on Pinterest

 Puppies and mason jar projects aside, Pinterest can actually be an invaluable tool for your career.
 Whether you’re looking for a new job, dreaming about your future company, or just looking for something to wear, try putting together a useful board.(Oh!
 And maybe follow our job search board while you’re there.)

 20. Plan a Party

-We bet you’re not the only one who wants a new job come January.
-So start planning a “January Job Search” event now—like a networking party, resume workshop, or career-related book club—with some friends or professional contacts.
+We bet you’re not the only one who wants a new job in the new year.
+Planning a “January Job Search” event now—like a networking party, resume workshop, or career-related book club—with some friends or professional contacts.
 (And if you are not convinced this is the way to go, read this true story about someone who crowdsourced his way to interivews.

 21. Get Started on a Personal Website